Uckers: Championships

-The World Uckers Governing body, The Royal Naval Association held the 2021 World Championships in the HMS Victory arena in the Historic Dockyard, Portsmouth.
-The event was sponsored by Pussers Rum and all championship boards were supplied by Uckers ya uckers.
+The World Uckers Governing body, the Royal Naval Association held the 2021 World Championships in the HMS Victory arena in the Historic Dockyard, Portsmouth.
+The event was sponsored by Pusser's Rum and all championship boards were supplied by Uckers ya @uckers.
 The event was a great spectacle of skill and strategy and following a tense final the new World Champions, Sara and Bob Field known as 'The Ludo Two' were crowned.

+The current 2025 Championship was held in Portsmouth on 4th October.

+Winner of the 2025 Champion Single title was reigning champion, Stan Patterson.
+After an epic day of head-to-head rivalry, culminating with a rematch with Brent Latham, he triumphed after a brutal start involving snake eyes, and a brutal end, blocking Brent’s progress for much of the second half.

+2025 Doubles Champions were the Green Machine (Stan Patterson and Alex Cruikshanks, Royal Marine veterans) who were playing against The Matelot and his Civvy (Simon Mills and Oli Smith).

+The 2024 Championship was held in Portsmouth on 12 October.